jacalin1/JobMarket/Resources/README.md

 This contains advice from JHU students and faculty over the years about various aspects of the job market process.

+It is accessible only from within a browser that has been authenticated to the JHU VPN.

 A private GitHub repo is also available to collaborators:

 https://github.com/llorracc/jobmarket-resources